What is a Brow Lift?

 A brow lift, also known as a forehead lift, is a cosmetic procedure we perform to reduce signs of aging in the forehead area.
 The goal is to smooth your forehead lines and furrows while elevating your brows for a more youthful, bright and alert appearance.

-A brow lift will also reduce your crow’s feet lines at the corner of your eyes and can even help lower a receding hairline.
+A brow lift may also reduce your crow’s feet lines at the corner of your eyes and can even help lower a receding hairline.
 In some situations, brow lifting can improve peripheral vision by lifting the eyelids.

 Dr. Schaffer will strive to make you look more youthful, alive and more vibrant.
 Importantly, Dr. Schaffer artistically customizes his brow lift procedures for you specifically.